 When changes in the company lead to a social plan obligation and what this means for employers and employees, read in the following article:

-The social plan is an agreement between the company and the works council.
+It is an agreement between the company and the works council.
 This agreement may be voluntary or if the parties can not agree, based on a settlement claim.
 In that case, one speaks of a “forced social plan”.
-The social plan has the effect of a company agreement after its conclusion.
+It has the effect of a company agreement after its conclusion.

 However, some caution required when transferring companies:

 Some social plans stipulate that severance pay lapses if the employee objects to a new decent job.

 I hope you like this article.
 You can share your experience below in comment box or if you think, any changes or improvements are required in the post then please comment that also.
 So, I can improve it and can give more knowledgeable information and delightful experience at the next time.

 Thank you for visiting our website..!

 If you want to get more business-related knowledge then Join Business Guide Blog and ‘Make Your Life Profitable’!